thijsjanzen/junctions/README.md

 ## references
 Janzen, T. , Nolte, A. W. and Traulsen, A. (2018), The breakdown of genomic ancestry blocks in hybrid lineages given a finite number of recombination sites.
 Evolution, 72: 735-750. https://doi.org/10.1111/evo.13436

+Lavretsky, P, Janzen, T. and McCracken, KG.
+(2019) Identifying hybrids & the genomics of hybridization: Mallards & American black ducks of Eastern North America.
+Ecology and Evolution 9: 3470-3490. https://doi.org/10.1002/ece3.4981

 ## Updates
+Version 1.4: added support for estimating the number of junctions, and simulating the number of junctions, under a backcrossing scheme, using the code supplied in Lavretsky et al. 2019.

 Version 1.3: Added support for estimating the time since admixture using unphased data.

 Version 1.3: Added individual based simulations returning phased and unphased data.